Capturing life beyond news: ARLnow’s Jay Westcott transitions from news photography to artistic pursuits | ARLnow.com

 He wrote to his mother, asking her to mail his dad’s camera and bought a 35mm Canon autofocus SLR.
 In the years that followed, he documented life aboard the ship and the countries he visited around the Mediterranean, including Rhodes, Greece, and Venice, Italy.

 Westcott, who is also a guitarist, remembers the day he decided he would leave the Navy and pursue photography.
-While browsing Guitar World magazine in his bunk one day, he came across a photograph of the band King Baby Man Child, taken by the renowned Seattle-based American photographer Charles Peterson.
+While browsing Guitar World magazine in his bunk one day, he came across a photograph by the renowned Seattle-based American photographer Charles Peterson, who was promoting his new book “Touch Me I’m Sick.”

 “Instead of being one of the guys in the photos in the magazine, I wanted to be the guy taking the picture,” Westcott said.